 When the wonderful Leonardslee Lakes & Gardens were open to the public, I used to visit regularly (they sold an annual pass at the time).
 I'd have a brisk walk around the grounds, say hallo to the wallabies, and enjoy being at one with nature & the wildlife.
 I always came away feeling uplifted in mind, body & spirit.
-And good news - Leonardslee Gardens are opening again in March 2019!
+And good news - Leonardslee Gardens opened again in March 2019 - and it looks fantastic!

 Fortunately, there are plenty of stunning gardens to enjoy in West Sussex and even a web site to help you discover more of them!
 Here are some useful resources for you in planning to visit Sussex Gardens

 Great news!
-Leonardslee will open to the public in March 2019.
-This is fantastic, can't wait to get back to Leonardsleel!
+Leonardslee opened up again to the public in 2020.
+This is fantastic!
 See the news here

 Just outside Haywards Heath, Borde Hill has a park, gardens, and one of the premier collections in South East England of rare & exotic plants, plus some of the tallest & biggest girth trees in England.
 Plus there's parkland and woodland walks & lots of events.
 It also has a superb restaurant, Jeremys, plus the Cafe Elvira in the Victorian Walled Garden.